1.0 CORPORATE GOVERNANCE IN BBK:

 5.5.3 Manage stakeholder expectations regarding the safeguarding of their interests, in part by ensuring that communication is thorough, timely and transparent.

 The Board will form the necessary Board and Management Committees to assist the Board in providing effective oversight over the Bank’s operations.
 Board would review the structure periodically and modify it if deemed necessary.
 Additional committees may be formed from time to time and/ or the existing Committees could be assigned additional responsibilities.
-The structure, after reconstitution of the Board after March 2011 is as under.
+The structure, is as under.

 The Board delegates (without abdicating) some of its responsibilities to different Board Committees.
 The present established Board Committees are given below.
 The terms of references have been separately established for each Committee.